axtmann/osgi.enroute.site/CONTRIBUTING.md

 Finally, the third side of the triangle is pull requests from your fork repo to the main repo.

+Further you should clone the submodule.

+    git submodule update -init --checkout

 ### How to do a Pull Request
 If you've forked the repo on GitHub then it is dead easy to make a pull request.
 Go to your forked GitHub repository, switch to the bugfix/feature branch you created and click the **New pull request** button right next to it.
 That's it!